mortenarendt/VagTransfer/results_and_figures.md

 kable(tbsel, caption = 'Number of OTUs for each taxonomic partitioning based on Family or Phylum across all models')
 ```

+**Table** - Number of OTUs for each taxonomic partitioning based on Family or Phylum across all models.

 | Family3                            |  nmin|  nmax|  nmedian|
 |:-----------------------------------|-----:|-----:|--------:|
 | Actinomycetaceae                   |     4|    18|     11.5|